-APIs to support configuration of iSCSI Layer 2 segmentation and Layer 3 IPs across the storage fabric.
-This will provide much more flexibility for managing iSCSI based fabrics in a multi-tenant environment.
+APIs to support configuration of Layer 2 segmentation and CoS selection for both FCoE and iSCSI, and Layer 3 IPs across the storage fabric for iSCSI.
+This will provide much more flexibility for managing iSCSI- and FCoE-based fabrics in a multi-tenant environment.
 This would also be consistent with the approach Manila is taking to support dynamic tenant isolation for File Share networks.

+[OPEN ISSUE] How do we guarantee the traffic to be on the appropriate (loss-less) network?
+The bladed infrastructure (in particular C-class) has a way to wire up the server mezz cards to the appropriate external uplinks to the switching fabric.
+Is there a way to validate the dynamic configurations of Iscsi, FCoE, etc.?

 APIs to support CRUD operations on Virtual Fabrics.

-Plugin interfaces to enabled advanced Fabric Management capabilities across all supported Storage Fabrics
+Plugin interfaces to enabled advanced Fabric Management capabilities across all supported Storage Fabrics (QoS, etc.)

 Horizon support for